 The date 23rd June 2016 will surely be remembered as one of the most momentous in British history since the Second World War.
 The British public were asked in a referendum whether they wished to remain a member of the European Union.
 The result of that referendum was a very narrow majority in favour of leaving the Union.

-This is a simplified review of what happened, and the immediate consequences.
-I know many in countries outside of Europe are not clear as to the key arguments, and why the UK voted 'Leave', so what I am writing is an attempt at a basic explanation really intended for those non-Europeans and others who read my articles, but who do not know the background to this referendum.
+This article, which I wrote in three days in 2016, is a simplified review of what happened, and the immediate consequences.
+I know many in countries outside of Europe are not clear as to the key arguments, and why the UK voted 'Leave', so what I am writing is just an attempt at a basic explanation really intended for those non-Europeans and others who read my articles, but who do not know the background to this referendum.
 It is also an opportunity to express my views.
-I hope to give an entirely objective appraisal in the main body of the text, although I will give my personal leanings later in the article; that way you can assess whether or not I have indeed been objective :)
+I hope to give an entirely objective appraisal in the main body of the text, although I will give my personal leanings later in the article; that way you can assess whether or not I have indeed been objective.

 For the benefit of those who are unclear about the process of this United Kingdom (UK) referendum and the terms used in this article: